Anemia. Red blood cells

 DR. RAMÓN LECUMBERRI VILLAMEDIANA

 CODIRECTOR.
-HAEMATOLOGY AND HAEMOTHERAPY DEPARTMENT
+HEMATOLOGY AND HEMOTHERAPY DEPARTMENT

 What are the symptoms of anemia?

-Mild anemia begins to manifest itself as decreased resistance to physical exercise, accompanied by tachycardia and shortness of breath.
-If the anemia becomes more intense, these symptoms are accentuated and they appear with minimum efforts or even in rest, being associated to extreme tiredness.
+Mild anemia begins to manifest itself as a decrease in resistance to physical exercise, accompanied by tachycardia and shortness of breath.

 Do you have any of these symptoms?